RenderKit/embree/README.md

 The quad indices can be set by mapping and writing to the index buffer (`RTC_INDEX_BUFFER`) and the quad vertices can be set by mapping and writing into the vertex buffer (`RTC_VERTEX_BUFFER`).
-The index buffer contains an array of four 32 bit indices, while the vertex buffer contains an array of three float values.
+The index buffer contains an array of four 32-bit indices, while the vertex buffer contains an array of three float values.
 The vertex buffer can be at most 16GB large.
 When the vertex buffer is managed internally the stride between vertices is 16 bytes.
 For multi segment motion blur,